 Your real estate license is good for two years in Texas.

-Education Requirements for Renewing Your Real Estate License
+Education Requirements for Renewing Your Texas Real Estate License

-Ongoing education is an important part of the real estate license renewal process.
-These courses give agents a chance to expand their knowledge of the ever-evolving industry, learn new skills, and get updates on changes in real estate law.
+Continuing education is an important part of the real estate license renewal process.
+These courses give agents a chance to expand their knowledge of the ever-evolving industry, learn new skills and get updates on changes in Texas real estate law.

 The education requirements depend on whether this is your first renewal period or a subsequent renewal period.